ergo-log.com

 'Athlete reached the top with acupuncture'

-Acupuncture isn’t doping, but it can help athletes to win medals.
-That’s the message of a case that the German professor Taras Usichenko, of Ernst Moritz Arndt University, will publish soon in Evidence-Based Complementary and Alternative Medicine.
+Acupuncture isn't doping, but it can help athletes to win medals.
+That's the message of a case that the German professor Taras Usichenko, of Ernst Moritz Arndt University, has published in Evidence-Based Complementary and Alternative Medicine.
 The case study describes an anonymous athlete, who became the German pentathlon champion thanks to seven years of acupuncture treatment.

 The modern pentathlon consists of fencing, pistol shooting, 200 metres swimming, hurdles and a 3-kilometre run.
 A 20-year old pentathlete, who at the time was up for a position in the national team, approached an acupuncturist about complaints that were hampering his performance.